wgsl-tooling-wg/wesl-spec/ConditionalCompilation.md

 fn f() { ... }
 ```

-### Execution of the conditional compilation phase
+## Execution of the conditional compilation phase

 The conditional compilation phase *should* be the first phase to run in the full WESL compilation pipeline.

+> Note: The conditional compilation was designed to be incremental.
+In case some features can only be resolved at runtime, the compiler can be invoked in two passes:
+> The first pass is invoked with compile-time features and returns a partially compiled WESL source.
+The second pass is invoked with the runtime features and returns a fully compiled WGSL source.

-1. The compiler is invoked with a list of features to enable.
+1. The compiler is invoked with a list of features to *enable* or *disable*.
 2. The source file is parsed.
+3. The *compile-time features* in *Compile-time expressions* are resolved:
+    * If the feature is not present in the compiler's feature list, it is unchanged.
+    * If the feature is *enabled*, the identifier is replaced with `true`.
+    * If the feature is *disabled*, the identifier is replaced with `false`.

+   The expression is *fully resolved* if all its *compile-time features* have been replaced by `true` or `false`.
-3. *Compile-time attributes* are evaluated
+5. *Compile-time attributes* which have *fully resolved expressions* are evaluated:
     * If the syntax node is marked for removal: it is eliminated from the source code along with the attribute.
-    * Otherwise, only the attribute is eliminated from the source code.
+    * Otherwise, if all features in only the attribute is eliminated from the source code.
 4. The updated source is passed to the next compilation phase. (e.g. import resolution)

-### Possible future extensions
+## Possible future extensions

+> This section is non-normative

 * High-complexity *compile-time expressions*: if we end up implementing other compile-time attributes, such as loops (e.g. `@for`, `@repeat`), or [compile-time-evaluable](https://zig.guide/language-basics/comptime/) expressions, then we would need to extend the grammar of *compile-time expressions*.
 It would also affect this proposal.